2i2c-org/docs/admin/howto/environment/customize-image.md

 ### Trigger build and check the custom image on Binder

-1. Stage, commit and push your changes by following the similar steps in Section [Build base image](build-base-image).
+1. Stage, commit and push your changes by following the similar steps in Section {ref}`Build base image<add-packages:build-base-image>`.

 1. Visit your GitHub repository at `https://github.com/<username>/example-inherit-from-community-image` and click the *Compare & pull request* button.